Page Contents

 Stop 3: The Great Smoky Mountains

-To round off the perfect Tennessee road trip, make sure you head to the Great Smoky Mountains.
+To round off the perfect road trip to Tennessee, make sure you head to the Great Smoky Mountains.
 Located under an hour’s drive from the city of Knoxville, this amazing destination is home to the most visited national park in the United States.

 Covering an impressive 520,000 acres, the Great Smoky Mountain National Park features ancient mountains, Appalachian culture, and a wide variety of wildlife.